karolyi/recruiter-email-responder/README.md

 - Copy your replies (mentioned above) into the same repo directory
 - Edit your sieve configuration to pipe your given role into this tool.

-Sieve rule example (`dovecot2` has the pipe plugin built in per default):